 When using chat tools, always consider the following:

-- The sensitivity and classification of information you are transmitting.
+- The sensitivity of information you are transmitting.

 This guide addresses the following elements:

 - Managing Information in MS Teams

 - MS Teams is a communication and collaboration tool; one-to-one chat and one-to-many chat does not have the necessary functionality and controls for an appropriate recordkeeping system.

 - A recordkeeping system organizes records according to a file plan, provides shared access to those who need it, and applies retention and disposition rules.

 - Files shared via chat sit in the “Files” section of the chat.
 MS Teams is not an appropriate location to store authentic university records.
 Be mindful of moving records to a more permanent location such as the network drive.

 - Chat such as MS Teams or Zoom is an instant messaging tool best used for impromptu conversations between two or more people; think of it as a virtual hallway conversation!

 - Highly confidential information should not be communicated via chat; use another appropriate means to communicate the information such as phone or encrypted e-mail.